awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-flask.md

 On Linux and macOS, use your preferred shell and package manager\.
 On Windows 10, you can [install the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to get a Windows\-integrated version of Ubuntu and Bash\.

 Flask requires Python 2\.7 or 3\.4 or newer\.
 In this tutorial we use Python 3\.6 and the corresponding Elastic Beanstalk platform version\.
-Install Python by following the instructions at [Setting Up Your Python Development Environment](python-development-environment.md)\.
+Install Python by following the instructions at [Setting up your Python development environment](python-development-environment.md)\.

 The [Flask](http://flask.pocoo.org/) framework will be installed as part of the tutorial\.

 This tutorial also uses the Elastic Beanstalk Command Line Interface \(EB CLI\)\.
-For details on installing and configuring the EB CLI, see [Install the EB CLI Using Setup Scripts](eb-cli3-install.md) and [Configure the EB CLI](eb-cli3-configuration.md)\.
+For details on installing and configuring the EB CLI, see [Install the EB CLI](eb-cli3-install.md) and [Configure the EB CLI](eb-cli3-configuration.md)\.

-## Set Up a Python Virtual Environment with Flask<a name="python-flask-setup-venv"></a>
+## Set up a Python virtual environment with flask<a name="python-flask-setup-venv"></a>

 Create a project directory and virtual environment for your application, and install Flask\.